itk-dev/os2forms_selvbetjening/web/modules/custom/os2forms_queued_email/README.md

 A copy of OS2Forms attachments is referenced and kept in the filesystem.
 This not only lightens job payload but also ensures that the content is consistent with submission data at sending time in case of any edits.
+For this make sure that the `private://queued-email-files/` directory exists and is writable.

 ## Queue